-With 821 suppliers in the UK alone, we seek to identify any potential exposure in our supply chain to modern slavery and human trafficking, by using the Global Slavery Index.
+BMT seeks to identify any potential exposure in our supply chain to modern slavery and human trafficking, by using the Global Slavery Index.

 To understand which of our supply chains should be screened for modern slavery as a priority, we use a risk assessment for BMT Group Limited and BMT Limited supply chains.
-The risk assessment was undertaken on our top 15 suppliers by spend in 2021/22.

-For the risk assessment the "Global Slavery Index' was referenced (the 'Index').
+For the risk assessment the 'Global Slavery Index' was referenced (the 'Index').
 This Index provides a country-by-country ranking based on the number of modern slavery cases, and the corresponding actions governments are taking to respond.
-The Index was also used to identify products and services in our supply chain that are most likely to have been exposed to Modern Slavery.
+The Index was also used to identify products and services in our supply chain that are most likely to have been exposed to modern slavery.

-None of the 15 suppliers were from high-risk countries and only one supplier was identified as providing us with high-risk goods (high-risk goods are products in the global supply chains that are at risk of being produced by modern slavery).
-Since the assessment, we have continued to review and monitor these suppliers by reviewing their annual Modern Slavery Statement to ensure they are doing all that they can to mitigate the risk of slavery and forced labour in their supply chain.
-Since conducting the initial assessment, there have been no alterations in our top 15 suppliers.
+None of the suppliers examined were from high-risk countries and only one supplier was identified as providing us with high-risk goods (high-risk goods are products in the global supply chains that are at risk of being produced by modern slavery).
+Since the assessment, we continue to review and monitor these suppliers by reviewing their annual Modern Slavery Statement to ensure they are doing all that they can to mitigate the risk of slavery and forced labour in their supply chain.